decyphertek-io/decyphertek/docs/Nmap.md

 Nmap Troubleshooting
 --------------------

-     # Time Reduction of scans
+     # Time Reduction of scans - solutions.
      * Skip the port scan (-sn)
      * Limit the number of ports scanned. --top-ports
      * Skip advanced scan types (-sC, -sV, -O, --traceroute, and -A)